-What to Make From Leftover Hard-Boiled Eggs: Ten New Ideas
+What to Make From Leftover Hard-Boiled Eggs: 10 New Ideas

 Leftover hard-boiled eggs are plentiful at Easter time, and they' re definitely what my mother used to call "a good problem to have."
-Of course, they can be eaten in egg salad sandwiches, deviled eggs, or potato salad, probably the three most traditional dishes using hard boiled eggs, at least in America.
-But if you'd like something a bit more interesting, here are ten very creative ideas from all over the world for using those leftover Easter eggs.
+Of course, they can be eaten in egg salad sandwiches, deviled eggs or potato salad, probably the three most traditional dishes using hard-boiled eggs, at least in America.
+But if you'd like something a bit more interesting, here are 10 very creative ideas from all over the world for using those leftover Easter eggs.

 The numbers I've assigned to each category aren't intended to be a ranking of any type, so read them all and see what appeals to you most.
 Of course, there are probably an endless number of good ideas for using boiled eggs, so if I've missing your favorite way to use them, please leave your recipe or a link in the comments!